Tree Ivy (xFatshedera lizei) Care Indoors; Watering, Light, Soil, Propagation, Problems

 Pruning Tree Ivy involves removal of yellow and dead leaves to maintain the plant neat as well as reduce pest and disease infestations.

-To encourage a bushy and compact growth, pinch off the growing tips.
-The tips can be used to propagate new plants.
-You may also train the plant on a trellis or moss pole for vertical growth or leave it to trail down from hanging baskets.
+You may also train the plant on a trellis or moss pole for vertical growth or leave it to trail down from a hanging basket where it can display its beauty.

-Take stem-tip cuttings of about 4-5 inches length from a healthy Tree Ivy.
-Strip off the lower leaves from the cutting.
+1. Take stem-tip cuttings of about 4-5 inches length from a healthy plant.

-Transfer the rooted Bush Ivy cuttings to individual pots and begin routine care.
+7. Transfer the rooted cuttings to individual pots and begin routine care.
 For a fuller plant, transfer several cuttings into one pot.

 Tree Ivy, xFatshedera lizei

-Tree Ivy (xFatshedera lizei) problems include yellow leaves, brown leaf tips, drooping leaves, leaf drop, leggy growth, loss of variegation, pests and diseases among others.
+Tree Ivy problems are yellow leaves, brown leaf tips, drooping leaves, loss of variegation, brown leaves and leaf drop, leggy growth, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Yellow leaves

-The main causes of yellow leaves in Tree Ivy are overwatering, poor drainage, and low light.
-Reduce watering, ensure proper drainage, and move the plant to brighter indirect light.
+The main causes of yellow leaves on Tree Ivy are overwatering, soggy soil or low light.
+Reduce watering, ensure proper drainage, move the plant to a brighter spot or use a grow light.

 Brown leaf tips

-Brown leaf tips in Tree Ivy are due to low humidity, fluoride in tap water, or over-fertilization.
-Increase humidity, use filtered water, and flush the soil occasionally.
+Brown leaf tips on Tree Ivy are due to low humidity, use of chlorinated water or salts buildup.
+Increase humidity, use filtered water, flush the soil occasionally.

 Drooping leaves

-Underwatering, temperature stress, or poor air circulation are the major causes of drooping leaves in Tree Ivy.
-Water when soil is slightly dry, keep it away from drafts, and improve airflow for your plant.
+Drooping leaves on Tree Ivy are caused by underwatering, temperature stress or poor air circulation.
+Water when the soil is slightly dry, keep the plant away from drafts, improve airflow for the plant.

 Pests